 If you are diagnosed with gout, your treatment plan will first aim to relieve the symptoms of an attack.
 Further treatment aims to prevent attacks by lowering uric acid levels.

-During a gout attack, it is important to rest, elevate (raise) your limb and avoid accidentally knocking or damaging the affected joint.
+During a gout attack, it is important to rest, raise your limb and avoid knocking or damaging the affected joint.

 Keeping the affected joint cool should also help.
 Remove surrounding clothing and apply an ice pack to it, such as a bag of frozen peas or some ice wrapped inside a towel.

 Apply the ice pack to your joint for around 20 minutes.
 Do not apply ice directly to your skin and do not apply it for more than 20 minutes at a time because this could damage the skin.

 Non-steroidal anti-inflammatory drugs (NSAIDs) are a type of painkiller usually recommended as an initial treatment for gout.
 They work by reducing the levels of pain and inflammation.

 If you have been prescribed NSAIDs for gout, it is best to keep them near you at all times so you can use them at the first sign of a gout attack.
 Continue to take your medication throughout the attack and for 48 hours after the attack has finished.

 NSAIDs should be prescribed together with a medication called a proton pump inhibitor (PPI), which reduces the risk of the NSAID causing indigestion, stomach ulcers and bleeding from the stomach.

 People who have reduced kidney function, conditions such as stomach ulcers or bleeding, or who are using certain medications such as warfarin or treatments for blood pressure should avoid using NSAIDs.

 If you are unable to take NSAIDs or if NSAIDs are ineffective, colchicine can be used instead.